Friday, September 27, 2019

 Figure 3.
 Seventh-Day Adventist church transformed into Loma Linda promoting a 'balanced diet'.
 The current ad dates 1969.

-During the late 1950s, after seeing the spread of cardiovascular disease in the US and other countries, researchers tried to find a cure.
-In England, Professor John Yudkin (1910-1995) was one of the first to claim a causal relationship between consumption of sugar and other refined carbohydrates, and heart disease; Yudkin also showed that sugar caused metabolic syndrome, which manifests in obesity and type-2 diabetes (Yudkin, 1972/1986/2012).
+In parallel John Yudkin (1910 – 1995), a Russian-Britsh physiologist was one of the first to claim a causal relationship between consumption of sugar and other refined carbohydrates, and heart disease; Yudkin also showed that sugar caused metabolic syndrome, which manifests in obesity and type-2 diabetes (Yudkin, 1972/1986/2012).

-But because Ancel Keys (1904-2014), the founder of Seven Countries study, got more attention, most of us have been cultivated to believe that these diseases are explained by consumption of saturated fats, things containing cholesterol, and red meat, the so-called diet-heart hypothesis, claimed that sfalse due to methodological issues (Leslie, 2016; Taubes, 2001; Teicholz, 2014).
+But because Ancel Keys (1904 – 2014), the founder of Seven Countries study, got more attention, most of us have been cultivated to believe that these diseases are explained by consumption of saturated fats, things containing cholesterol, and red meat, the so-called diet-heart hypothesis (Leslie, 2016; Taubes, 2001; Teicholz, 2014).

 Why did we get it so wrong?